Anatomy of a Smile

 Gingival (Gum) Esthetics.
 The health and appearance of your gums are essential elements in smile design.
 Excessive gingival display (gummy smile), uneven gum contours, inflammation and exposed root surfaces are common gingival-based esthetic complaints that detract from your smile's appeal.

 Microesthetics.
-This involves the subtle characteristics that make your teeth look the way they do (what should your teeth look like?), such as how they reflect light and unique marks or colorations.
+This involves the subtle characteristics that make your teeth look the way they do, such as how they reflect light and unique marks or colorations.
 The ideal restoration is one with qualities closely resembling those of natural teeth.
 The anatomy of natural teeth is unique from person-to-person and specific to each tooth.

 Macroesthetics.
 This analyzes the relationships and proportions between front teeth, surrounding tissue landmarks and facial characteristics, in order to ensure natural and attractive restorative care and smile makeover treatment.
 Working in collaboration, your cosmetic dentist and dental laboratory technician combine their technical and artistic abilities to create a natural and esthetically pleasing appearance in which the shapes, sizes and arrangement of individual teeth blend with and complement your particular features.